Tony Hawk's Pro Skater 2: Versions

 The original version of Tony Hawk's Pro Skater 2 was developed for the PlayStation by Neversoft and was released in North America and Europe in September 2000.
 The game was re-released for the Greatest Hits lineup in North America and for the Platinum Range in Europe.
 The PlayStation version includes a demo of Mat Hoffman's Pro BMX that is available from the options menu.
 The Dreamcast version was developed by Treyarch and was released in the United States in November 2000 and in Europe the following month.

 The Dreamcast version features smoother textures and higher-quality animation than the PlayStation version.
-Tony Hawk's Pro Skater 2s Nintendo 64 version was developed by Edge of Reality, who developed the Nintendo 64 port of the original Pro Skater, and was released in the United States in August and in Europe in October 2001.
+Tony Hawk's Pro Skater 2s Nintendo 64 version was developed by Edge of Reality, who developed the Nintendo 64 port of the original Pro Skater, and was released in the United States in August and in Europe in October 2001 (additionally being the final Nintendo 64 game released in Europe).
 The Nintendo 64 version includes all of the features from the PlayStation version plus an additional level.
 While the game's textures and frame rate are smoother than that of the PlayStation version, the soundtrack had been shortened to six tracks consisting of instrumental chorus loops due to limited storage capacity.